 ImageQA has been designed in the context of the digitization of cultural goods and works of art in general, so that we can ensure the different quality thresholds required in the various recommendations and regulations.
 As well as, in general terms for the context of image applied to science, in order to define systematic capture methodologies.

 Likewise, ImageQA is an excellent tool for teaching image and digital photography, since it allows us to establish a good number of exercises that facilitate the student's understanding of fundamental concepts of digital imaging.
 Similarly, ImageQA allows us to make comparisons between equipment and software in an objective way, avoiding biased discourses based on opinions about the qualities and benefits of no and other equipment.

-Accutance Measurement (MTF)
+Resolution Measurement (MTF)